 Howard University (Bachelor's, Broadcast Journalism, 1982

-Smith, K. (2016).
+Presentation: Smith, K. (2016).
 Extreme Grief, Gratitude and Celebration: How Cybermourners Mourn.
-Paper accepted for presentation at Global Communication Conference, April 4-8, 2017, High Point, N.C.
+Paper presented at Global Communication Conference, April 4-8, 2017, High Point, N.C.

 TEACHING PHILOSOPHY: Critical Thinking